How To Create A Competitive Analysis

-Your competitive analysis should give your stakeholders an overview of how the playing field is looking.
-A side-by-side comparison with top competitors helps teams strategize better, plan business growth, and provide a clearer vision to the organization.
-Each company should first consider defining the criteria for the comparison.
-Common high-level pieces are company information, description, products or services, strengths and weaknesses, and market fit.
+Your competitor analysis framework should give your stakeholders an overview of how the playing field looks.
+A side-by-side comparison with top competitors helps teams strategize better, plan business growth and provide a clearer vision for the organization.
+When creating a competitive analysis, you should first consider defining the criteria for the comparison.
+Common high-level pieces are company information, description, products or services, strengths and weaknesses and market-fit.

 Now it’s your turn.

 Below are tips and tricks for filling out the Competitive Analysis Template.
 Follow along on your own Competitive Analysis:

 Before you begin, we encourage you to define your target audience.
 Who will be examining this document?
 Internal team, stakeholders, potential investors, etc?
 Will they have consistent access to this document?
 Will this report be presented?
 Answering these questions first will help guide the language and content of your analysis.